Activity

 Introduce the activity:

-In the solar system, chunks of rock orbiting the sun, can collide with planets or moons.
+In the solar system, chunks of rock sometimes collide with planets or moons.

 Impact craters, from when a "meteoroid" hits the surface, are the dominant geographic features on many solid Solar System objects.
 (Early in the history of our solar system, asteroid impacts were much more common.
 Now, many of these stray chunks of rock have been caught by the gravity of big planets.)

 Shake a tray of flour back and forth so that the surface of the flour is relatively flat.
 Do not press the surface down - allow it to settle with its own weight.
+Place the tray on the floor.

 Sprinkle cinnamon over the flour to make an even coat of brown over the flour.

-Name the parts of the crater that are formed (either in the introduction or while circulating around the classroom when students are working):
+Name the parts of the crater that are formed:

 The floor of the crater (the bottom of the hole), the rim (the raised edges ringing the hole), ejecta (material projected out of the crater - it will look white in contrast to the brown cinnamon), rays (long lines extending away from the crater; a pattern made by the ejecta).

-Ask students to try dropping the asteroid from different heights (therefore different impact speed), and to observe the difference in the crater pattern made.
+Students can try dropping their 'asteroids' from different heights (therefore different impact speed), to observe the difference in the crater sizes made.

 Optional: ask students to measure the heights they are dropping from and to measure the diameter of the crater from rim to rim in each case.
 (Note that this data is messy and there is not a huge amount of difference between high and low drop heights, but it demonstrates graphing data, and how to draw lines of best fit.
 See worksheet attached.)